On

 Riot's perspective on bugs

-Her words underline Riot’s tightrope walk: making League more intuitive for newcomers without alienating the veterans who built the scene.
+“While this is made for new players, it’s also incredibly important to us that current players don’t feel like their time in League is invalidated by new controls.
+It’s going to be a difficult balancing act, but we’re going to do our best.”She encompassed Riot’s tightrope walk perfectly: The goal is to make League more intuitive for newcomers without alienating the veterans who built the scene.
 For now, WASD remains confined to PBE, and Riot has not committed to a full release.
 But the conversation it sparked cuts deeper than any bug or broken interaction.
-At its heart lies the question: what defines League of Legends, its champions, its map, or the way we move across it?
+What defines League of Legends, its champions, its map, or the way we move across it?
+Are any of those things, truly, set in stone?

 Header Photo Credit: Riot Games/Sheep Esports